Mr-Wide/Memes-/README.md

 # Memes-
 Memory Management (esoteric) system  : Memes .
-A little simulator which shows how the OS allocates memory for processors and other stuff.
+A little simulator which shows how the OS allocates memory for processes and other stuff.

+coded in C, so it would be more suited for implementing a garbage collector.